apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Softbank CEO and Trump announce $100 billion investment in U.S. by firm**
+**Chinese ‘spy’ linked to Prince Andrew is ‘tip of the iceberg’**

-You can read more about it [here](https://news.google.com/rss/articles/CBMitAFBVV95cUxQdklwb1hDM2NWTjVzVlhITmNoMzBmWWgtbkhjTGNDeWh6SFRRVWV1NGFqQ25NamRGeTdxOG1xVnAxV2JVMExJUm85ekd2MkRaYzF5UGNKalNBSnJyLVBrVUUwTHFtc2xxNk9nbEQ2RUVDT3VNWUFoZTRXZlF3MnAzdmdaWTFkQ3hQUnBjNUpWcVI5RWlRd0kybHFoZklWQVFUM2ZXR0J5MHZiTlJzV2hZSmJEYXjSAboBQVVfeXFMTWxoQTAtT2ZFY0ZJZ2VMWjlxYlVsYmFYRklZNHkxRkZLRzJydXEyZ0FkR2czeFE5MWd6bTFSUEVFMzhWejBBWHd1a0o1bmV5dTEyQ1VucTRwSzJOcWZuQzBIVTgxMlhNcm5QeU0xT3k4WF8yUEprOFY5dHEwN05JY2Z0cTJ4MXVseHBMYy1fNHg2SWhXb0VudVl4bUlRZE5OZ3E1ZmF2MHRxSnA0dy1wd05kcTVBS01JZ2JR?oc=5).
+You can read more about it [here](https://news.google.com/rss/articles/CBMinAFBVV95cUxPU05teGpMYVRwZnFKUnpmLWFnblJIdUYtTkd5czNfR2hfVkcxXzcyMUpPMHRmMEhsXzQ4elBKWXMxUE5ONXNkVjVnaUo5dDc1bFZRaUtZaEZXeDItbE1hWkxURVJ6NXd5N1ZuSVJtQ3RYTWFJeDhTLVZmbGZDUTdnbVRsZW1SeFB6eFR3U3MwM2VEUXQzTEtsb29oVVA?oc=5).

 ## Requirements
 - Python 3.8